Generations

 GENERATIONAL PREFERENCES

-We asked employees to assess their likelihood of joining and staying with an organisation for at least five years based on several attributes.
+We asked employees to assess their likelihood of joining and staying with an organization for at least five years based on several attributes.
 The results show similarities and differences between the generations, but there are many more of the former than the latter.
-Culture is far and away the most crucial element employees consider when joining and staying with an organisation, regardless of the generation they belong to.
-And employees from all generations want leaders who regularly recognise them from their contributions.
+Culture is far and away the most crucial element employees consider when joining and staying with an organization, regardless of the generation they belong to.
+And employees from all generations want leaders who regularly recognize them from their contributions.

 The key takeaway is that even if generations have different nuanced preferences, they still all have the same ultimate desire: to work for an organisation that cares about and appreciates them.